NavyaGarg27/C-Programs/README.md

-# C-Programs-Semester-1
+# C-Programs-Sem-1
-“A collection of my C programs from college — simple, organized and growing with me.”
+“A collection of my C programs from college — simple and organized”